dbruno74/device-config/README.md

 ## Configuration
 ### Network configuration
-Initial configuration could be done by tweaking the `connect-plug-account-control` and `connect-plug-network-setup-control` script
+Initial configuration could be done by tweaking the `connect-plug-account-control` and `connect-plug-network-setup-control` script.
 You can change netplan config at runtime using snap set as described below:

 ```